GMLC-TDC/HELICS/docs/developer-guide/style.rst

         publication_id_t registerGlobalPublication (const std::string &name, const std::string &type, const std::string &units = "");

+        Exceptions:  functions that match standard library functions e.g. to_string()

-4) All fundamental types and enumerations should be underscore separated words in lower case
+4) All fundamental types and enumerations should be underscore separated words in lower case.
+Fundamental types are those for which normal usage does not involve calling any methods or are simple aliases for other fundamental types

 .. code-block:: cpp